MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsNetworkRegionLink.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

-Regions within a network are linked through physical WAN connectivity.
-This cmdlet defines a link between two regions and sets the bandwidth limitations on audio and video connections between these regions.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the New-CsNetworkRegionLink cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "New-CsNetworkRegionLink"}

-**Below Content Applies To:** Skype for Business Server 2015

 Regions within a network are linked through physical WAN connectivity.
 This cmdlet defines a link between two regions and sets the bandwidth limitations on audio and video connections between these regions.